Who We Are:

 "A Voice for Florida's Insurance Consumer"

-Created by the Florida Insurance Commissioner in 1990, the Insurance Consumer Advocate (ICA) is appointed by the Chief Financial Officer, but works independently from the Department of Financial Services or any employee of the department.
+Created by the Florida Legislature in 1992, the Insurance Consumer Advocate (ICA) is appointed by the Chief Financial Officer, but works independently from the Department of Financial Services or any employee of the department.

 The role of the Office of the Insurance Consumer Advocate (OICA) is to serve Floridians by actively engaging with consumers and working with stakeholders to find consumer focused solutions on all insurance matters.